 * Fast neck with profile that allows any style to be played.
 If Rock and Jazz players only knew.

 * The 57 Classic Humbuckers pups are really nice.
 I have used these pups on other guitars before this guitar.
-I can't argue against other PAF types, I never had any other remakes, only real ones.
+There are other really good PAF types.
+I never had any other remakes, only real ones.
 The 57s are little more balanced than PAFs and serial# PAFs.
 Lows are solid and no gaps in the whole range.

 * Looks great.
 I am happy it is a looker but more excited about what it can do.
 Looks do matter, so next point...